Tenacom/PolyKit/README.md

 **Note #4:** Polyfilling `StackTraceHiddenAttribute` would be worthless without providing actual support for it.
 PolyKit cannot replace relevant code (`Exception.StackTrace` getter and `StackTrace.ToString()` method) in frameworks prior to .NET 6.0, but it provides the two extension methods `Exception.GetStackTraceHidingFrames()` and `StackTrace.ToStringHidingFrames()` that retrofit the behavior of `Exception.StackTrace` and `StackTrace.ToString()` respectively to frameworks prior to .NET 6, where `StackTraceHiddenAttribute` was first introduced, while being simply facades for the "real" code in .NET 6.0+.
 Be aware, though, of the following limitations: the output of the "retrofitted" extension methods is always in US English, regardless of any locale setting; external exception stack trace boundaries ("End of stack trace from previous location" lines) are missing from returned strings.

+**Note #5:** Obviously PolyKit cannot extend `System.Linq.Enumerable`, so we'll have to meet halfway on it.
+Add `PolyKit.Linq` to your `using` clauses and use the `TryGetCountWithoutEnumerating<TSource>` method: it will just call `TryGetNonEnumeratedCount<TSource>`on .NET 6.0+ and replicate most of its functionality (except where it requires access to runtime internal types) on older frameworks.

 ## Quick start